denten-books/plain-text/2-surface.md

 composition and dissemination of the end product [@technology_electronic_1968, 48].
 The automation of type made the word faster.
 The magnetic storage made it lighter and more compact.
 It allowed for processing before commitment to a paper medium.
 But these gains were made at the cost of legibility.
-As we shall see later, the illegibility of magnetic storage and later solid state storage media will have tremendous social and political consequences for the republic of letters.
-For the first time in history, the congruence between the archived and the visible record could not be guaranteed.
+The move to magnetic and later solid state storage media would have tremendous social and political consequences for the republic of letters.
+Magnetic storage reduces the costs of copying, in a sense freeing the word from its more permanent material confines, creating the illusion of ephemerality.
+Yet, the material properties of magnetic tape itself prevent direct access.
+They separate readers into those able to effect the mixture of content and control that shapes the literary encounter and those who observe passively, at the shimmering surface of archival projection.

 [^ln2-busa]: See for example @hockey_history_2004, "Father Busa has stories of truckloads of punched cards being transported from one center to another in